 Note: Compound Cutting with the sliding carriage system deployed is possible.
-Always check that the sliding blade does not interfere with the machines fence or any other parts of the machine.
-Adjust the upper left hand section of the sliding fence if necessary.
+Always check that the blade does not interfere with the machines fence or any other parts of the machine.
+Adjust the upper sections of the sliding fence if necessary.